Compliance focus – educator ratios and adequate supervision

 knowing where children are at all times and actively monitoring their activities.

 Services must ensure adequate supervision during sleep and rest.
 Best practice includes an educator being in sight and hearing of sleeping children at all times so they can assess breathing and the colour of children’s skin.
-Risk assessments, policies and procedures must consider the suitability of staffing arrangements to adequately supervise and monitor children during sleep and rest (regulation 84B and 84C).
+Risk assessments, policies and procedures must consider the suitability of staffing arrangements to adequately supervise and monitor children during sleep and rest (regulation 84B and 84CExternal link).

 Adequate supervision must also be considered during the transportation of children.
-A risk assessment must include the number of educators that is appropriate to provide supervision, the process for entering and exiting and procedures for embarking and disembarking the means of transport including how each child is to be accounted for (regulation 102C).
+A risk assessment must include the number of educators that is appropriate to provide supervision, the process for entering and exiting and procedures for embarking and disembarking the means of transport including how each child is to be accounted for (regulation 102CExternal link).

 When determining adequate supervision you should consider: